demisto/content/Packs/CortexAttackSurfaceManagement/README.md

 #### SnmpDetection

-This automation checka if SNMP is enabled or not and gets the running version on the remote server.
+This automation checks if SNMP is enabled or not and gets the running version on the remote server.
 ![SnmpDetection](https://raw.githubusercontent.com/demisto/content/bf435b470c2ed192b2d6c65c98ce488012d51636/Packs/CortexAttackSurfaceManagement/doc_files/SnmpDetection.png)

 #### InferWhetherServiceIsDev